 Legal issues appear in a variety of contexts if you lead a small company.
 It could be a matter of entering into a new property agreement, copyright or intellectual property problems, or an issue associated with hiring and firing workers.
 It might even relate to what type of worker to hire, whether full-time employees or independent contractors like Uber.
 Believe it or not, these seemingly minor decisions can have huge implications.

 Whatever legal issues you face, you’ll need a small business attorney Atlanta you can turn to for guidance.
 Too often, small companies mistakenly believe they can wait until an issue arises to find a business lawyer.
 That may be an expensive business mistake.

-A skilled small business attorney can allow you to establish the right systems and contracts from the beginning as well as advise you along the way so that you won’t run into larger problems later.
+Skilled small business lawyers can allow you to establish the right systems and contracts from the beginning as well as advise along the way so that the company won’t run into larger problems later.

 A Small Business Lawyer Can Help With SBA Loans

 Many small business owners struggle with financing, especially in the early days of their companies.
 A small business lawyer can help identify funding sources and assist in applying for a popular funding option, a Small Business Administration or SBA loan.

 An SBA loan provides a guarantee to lenders and banks for the money that they share with small business owners.
 This guarantee safeguards the creditors by promising to cover some of the loan if the company owner defaults on the loan.

 When a business applies for an SBA loan, it’s really applying for a commercial loan by means of a bank or approved SBA lender, structured according to SBA requirements and including an SBA guarantee.